Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Introduction

 \subsection{Contributions}

 In this paper, we explore using LLMs to automatically generate KCs for open-ended programming problems.
-We also develop an LLM-based knowledge tracing (KT) framework to leverage these LLM-generated KCs, which we refer to as \textbf{KCGen-KT}\footnote{We will make our code publicly available.}.
-Our contributions are summarized as follows: \begin{enumerate} \item We develop an automated, LLM-based pipeline for KC generation and tagging.
-We first select a diverse set of representative student code submissions to each problem and then prompt GPT-4o~\cite{gpt-4o}, an advanced LLM, to identify KCs that are required to solve the problem.
+Our contributions are as follows:

+First, we develop an automated, LLM-based pipeline for KC generation and tagging.
+We first select a diverse set of representative student code submissions to each problem and then prompt GPT-4o to identify KCs that are required to solve the problem.
 Then, to aggregate KCs across problems and de-duplicate similar ones, we cluster KCs on semantic similarity, followed by summarizing each cluster into a KC description.
 Finally, we automatically tag problems with KCs according to the clustering results.
-Table~\ref{tab:qualitative_example} shows an example problem with the set of LLM-generated KCs. \item We develop an LLM-based KT method to leverage the textual descriptions of the KCs for both actual student code prediction and correctness prediction.
-Our method explicitly captures student mastery levels on each KC, enabling interpretability.
-We introduce a soft-token conversion mechanism to inject the mastery level to the LLM input space for gradient flow through models. \item We conduct extensive quantitative and qualitative evaluation on two datasets~\citep{codeworkout, 10.1145/3545945.3569822} that contain real-world student code submissions to open-ended programming problems.
-Results show that KCGen-KT outperforms existing KT methods and human-written KCs on predicting future student performance.
-We also investigate the learning curves for these KCs and show that LLM-generated KCs have a comparable level of fit to human-written KCs under the performance factor analysis model.
-We also conduct a human evaluation to show that the KC tagging accuracy of our pipeline is reasonably accurate to human instructors. \end{enumerate}
+Table~\ref{tab:qualitative_example} shows an example problem and associated KCs.